GeertJohan/go.rice/README.md

 ### TODO & Development
 This package is not completed yet.
 Though it already provides working embedding, some important featuers are still missing.
- - implement Readdir() correctly on virtualDir and zipFile
+ - implement Readdir() correctly on virtualDir
  - implement Seek() for zipFile
  - implement embedding with .a object files